By Caroline Craven, as told to Hallie Levine

 How You Can Advocate for Yourself

 The first step is to find a doctor you feel completely comfortable with.
 Once you’ve found your doctor, keep a running list of questions and notes to run by them when you have an office visit.
 So many of us are afraid to tell our doctor that our current treatment doesn’t seem to be working or we’ve had a very cruddy week.
-But if you’re not honest with your medical providers, they can’t help you.

 I also recommend keeping up with the latest medical news on the National Multiple Sclerosis Society website (nationalmssociety.org).
 This way, you can discuss promising new treatments with your doctor.
 You also need to make sure they know about and are on board with any supplements or complimentary treatments you use.